clxman/dbdiagrams/README.md

 # dbdiagrams

-code generator for dbdiagram.io from postgres
+this tool helps you quickly generate beautiful database/ER diagrams for your postgres db schema :
+- the script auto-generates the code by detecting postgres db schema
+- this code can be then copy pasted onto an online tool called dbdiagram.io

 ### setup